The truth about SOY

 So, for decades, doctors and dieticians warned patients about the risk of consuming soy products - soy milk, soybeans (edamame), tofu, tempeh, etc.

-However, in 2013, a meta-analysis (read: compilation of multiple studies) where researchers looked at data from 22 studies on Asian women, who consume soy to a larger degree than Western cultures, showed that those that consumed the most soy had a 32% lower risk of breast cancer observed for both pre- and post-menopausal breast cancers.
+However, a 2013 meta-analysis (read: compilation of multiple studies) where researchers looked at data from 22 studies on Asian women, who consume soy to a larger degree than Western cultures, showed that those that consumed the most soy had a 32% lower risk of breast cancer observed for both pre- and post-menopausal breast cancers.
 A 2014 meta-analysis reached similar conclusions.
 Wait, what?
 Why had I not ever heard of this?
 Instead, healthcare providers, myself included back when I was in clinical practice, were telling women to stop eating soy and to stop giving it to their boys (remember that?)!!!
 Heck, even I've said that to friends and always winced a little when I saw my also-plant-based husband throw tofu into his stir-fry.

 When I went to review the literature (which is why this post took so long to write), I found studies dating way back to 2009 saying the SAME THING.
 Soy foods actually had an inverse relation to breast cancer risk (PMID: 19996398).